cj-wong/photo-dash/docs/DATA.md

 ### "range"

 This only applies to gauge elements.
 It is a list of sorted numbers, with the minimum being the leftmost side while the maximum is the rightmost.
-All other numbers in the middle serve as partitions.
+All other numbers in the middle serve as partitions. **Although the list can be unsorted, note that the program will sort the list destructively.
+This may negatively affect the color assignment per range.**

 ### "value"